Chris99ChangHo/gna-web-dev-internship-2025/week-09/day-03.md

     -   Identified a potential error in the **SERanking API** integration code that would require future review.

-    -   The manager advised me to prioritize preparing for tomorrow's research presentation and to report any persistent SERanking issues after the presentation.
+    -   The development lead advised me to prioritize preparing for tomorrow's research presentation and to report any persistent SERanking issues after the presentation.

 -   **Melbourne Market Product Information Migration Feedback:**